Walkthrough: Setting Up and Invoicing Sales Prepayments

 - Phyllis decides to have the same number series for prepayments as the one used for sales invoicing.

-- Phyllis sets the program to check if prepayments are required before final invoicing on an order.
+- Phyllis sets application to check if prepayments are required before final invoicing on an order.

 - Phyllis sets up default values for a required prepayment percentage for particular items and customers.